Shahbaz skips appearance before NAB

 LAHORE: Pakistan Muslim League-Nawaz President Shahbaz Sharif Monday skipped his appearance before National Accountability Bureau (NAB) regarding an inquiry into Punjab Power Development Company (PPDC).

-The bureau had previously issued a notice to Shahbaz stating: “The inquiry against the management and officials of the PPDC has revealed that you (Shahbaz) are in possession of the information/ evidence related to unlawful appointment of Syed Farrukh Ali Shah to Nepra as a member, and the PPDC as chief executive officer.”
+The bureau had previously issued a notice to Shahbaz stating: “The inquiry against the management and officials of the Punjab Power Development Company has revealed that you (Shahbaz) are in possession of the information/ evidence related to unlawful appointment of Syed Farrukh Ali Shah to Nepra as a member, and the PPDC as chief executive officer.”
 However, Shahbaz failed to appear before the bureau on Monday.

+Sources told this scribe that the next date foe PPDC scam hearing is yet to be decided.

 LAHORE: Pakistan Muslim League-Nawaz President Shahbaz Sharif Monday skipped his appearance before National Accountability Bureau (NAB) regarding an inquiry into Punjab Power Development Company (PPDC).

-The bureau had previously issued a notice to Shahbaz stating: “The inquiry against the management and officials of the PPDC has revealed that you (Shahbaz) are in possession of the information/ evidence related to unlawful appointment of Syed Farrukh Ali Shah to Nepra as a member, and the PPDC as chief executive officer.”
+The bureau had previously issued a notice to Shahbaz stating: “The inquiry against the management and officials of the Punjab Power Development Company has revealed that you (Shahbaz) are in possession of the information/ evidence related to unlawful appointment of Syed Farrukh Ali Shah to Nepra as a member, and the PPDC as chief executive officer.”
 However, Shahbaz failed to appear before the bureau on Monday.

+Sources told this scribe that the next date foe PPDC scam hearing is yet to be decided.

 Comments